DIGITbrain/digitbrain.github.io/docs/attributes/ma_pair/index.md

 `m_asset`{ #m_asset }

+:   **Required**-*string*<br>
-:   **Required**-*string*- Identifier of the Model Asset associated to the MA Pair (NB: The corresponding model file is indicated in Model metadata (first tab) as Model_URI and the corresponding zip file needs to be served to the Algorithm to evaluate the Model by the Microservice (MODEL_FILENAME))
+    Identifier of the Model Asset associated to the MA Pair (NB: The corresponding model file is indicated in Model metadata (first tab) as Model_URI and the corresponding zip file needs to be served to the Algorithm to evaluate the Model by the Microservice (MODEL_FILENAME))

     Note: